Data-analysis software framework 2DMAT and its application to experimental measurements for two-dimensional material structures: Summary and future utilities

-A general-purpose open-source software framework \verb|2DMAT| was developed for analysis of experimental data using an inverse problem approach.
-The software framework features parallel algorithms and is suitable not only for personal computers, but also for supercomputers.
-The framework provides five analysis algorithms: the Nelder-Mead optimization method, the grid search method, the Bayesian optimization method, the replica-exchange Monte Carlo method, and the population-annealing Monte Carlo method.
-The current code supports analysis of TRHEPD, SXRD, and LEED data by offering adapters for the external software packages for simulating these experiments.
+A general-purpose open-source software framework \verb|2DMAT| has been developed for analysis of experimental data using an inverse problem approach.
+The framework provides five analysis algorithms: the Nelder-Mead optimization, the grid search, the Bayesian optimization, the replica-exchange Monte Carlo, and the population-annealing Monte Carlo methods.
+Thus, users can choose an appropriate analysis method according to the purpose and can construct a multi-stage scheme, in which a single method is carried out first, and then other methods are performed.
+The current version of \verb|2DMAT| supports analysis of several experiments; TRHEPD, SXRD, and LEED data by offering adapters for the external software packages for simulating these experiments. \verb|2DMAT| is designed to define the objective function by users.
+Thus, by adding the appropriate objective function, many experimental measurements can be analyzed using \verb|2DMAT|.

-As an advantage of \verb|2DMAT|, users can choose an appropriate analysis method according to the purpose and can construct a multi-stage scheme, in which a single method is carried out first, and then other methods are performed.
-As another advantage of \verb|2DMAT|, users can perform a seamless analysis of a material by two (or more) measurement experiments.
-For example, the two-dimensional material in Reference \cite{HOSHI_2021_SION} had been examined first by LEED and then by TRHEPD.

-Since all the analysis algorithms in \verb|2DMAT| are general, \verb|2DMAT| is applicable to many experimental measurements, if users add appropriate objective functions.